Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 * `grafanaextend` extends the fetched interval by `n` seconds at both ends.

 More information about monitoring and metrics can be found here: https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/docs/Monitoring.html

+The parameter `--metrics-per-stream` does the same, but collects the metrics per stream - not per query.
+This is useful when queries are very fast.